-The dsn (data source name) is the TNS entry (from the Oracle names server or the thing like the one returned from makedsn().
-If only one parameter is passed, a connect string is assumed which is to be of the format user/password@dsn, the same format accepted by Oracle applications such as SQLPlus.
+The dsn (data source name) is the TNS entry (from the Oracle names server or tnsnames.ora file) or is a string like the one returned from makedsn().
+If the user parameter is passed and the password and dsn parameters are not passed, the user parameter is assumed to be a connect string in the format user/password@dsn, the same format accepted by Oracle applications such as SQLPlus.
 See Connection Strings for more information.